 How to Cast Sky Go to Chromecast With Your Phone:

-Currently, the casting feature only works with Chromecast Gen 1, 2, 3, and Ultra.
+- Make sure you have a compatible casting dongle.
+It only works with Chromecast Gen 1, 2, 3, and Ultra.

-Cast Sky Go to Chromecast From a Laptop or PC
+How to Cast Sky Go to Chromecast in the UK

 Once you could watch the web-version of Sky Go through the Google Chrome web browser (which supports casting) but now it longer works.
 Bear in mind, this may change in the future, so it doesn’t hurt to double-check.